Last updated: June 11, 2026

 Guardiola’s Positional Play in the Final Third: Why Half-Spaces Win Games

-Guardiola’s positional play system treats the final third differently than the build-up phase.
+Guardiola’s positional play is a different system in the final third than in the build-up phase.
+Build-up prioritises ball retention; the final third demands decisional speed.
 While the build-up prioritizes ball retention and progression, the final third demands decisional speed.
 The half-spaces become kill zones-not passing lanes.
-This is why Man City’s xG per possession in the final third (0.31 in 2025-26) exceeds the Premier League average by 40%.
+This is why Man City consistently lead the Premier League in xG generated from possessions that enter the half-spaces, per FBref’s Manchester City possession data.
 The positional structure creates the chance; individual quality finishes it.

 Overload to Isolate (The 1v1 Kill)